facebook/react-native-website/website/blog/2018-12-21-state-of-react-native-community.md

 ## [`discussions-and-proposals`](https://github.com/react-native-community/discussions-and-proposals) 🗣

-This other ‘meta’ repository, created a few months after its sister (in July), expanded on the idea of a more open environment for conversations on React Native; while, partially, this need was covered by a few issues labelled [`For Discussion`](https://github.com/facebook/react-native/labels/For%20Discussion) in the main repository, we wanted to give our own spin to the RFC approach that other libraries (like React) have.
+This other ‘meta’ repository, created in July, expanded on the idea of a more open environment for conversations on React Native; while, partially, this need was covered by a few issues labelled [`For Discussion`](https://github.com/facebook/react-native/labels/For%20Discussion) in the main repository, we wanted to give our own spin to the RFC approach that other libraries (like React) have.

 This experiment found immediately its role in the React Native lifecycle: even the FB team is now relying heavily on it to discuss what could [be improved in React Native](https://github.com/react-native-community/discussions-and-proposals/issues/64), and coordinate the efforts around the [Lean Core project](https://github.com/react-native-community/discussions-and-proposals/issues/6) - among other interesting conversations.